Su-informatics-lab/ardac-etl/docs/development.md

 git push origin release/2.1.0
 ```

 When testing is complete, merge your changes into the `main` branch.
 Because the main branch is protected, you will need to create a pull request and have it reviewed by a team member.
 This process is most easily accomplished using the GitHub web interface or the GitHub desktop application.
-When creating a tag name for merged changes into `main`, the format should be `DCC_VERSION=__dcc_data_release__,MAPPING_VERSION={__mapping_version__'.
+When creating a tag name for merged changes into `main`, the format should be `DCC_VERSION=__dcc_data_release__,MAPPING_VERSION=__mapping_version__`.
 After the PR is closed and the changes are merged, you can (and should) remove the release branch.
 The Github web UI should prompt for this when completing the merge.